marshmallow-code/marshmallow/docs/extending.rst

 Pre-processing Input Data
 -------------------------

 Data pre-processing functions can be registered using :meth:`Schema.preprocessor`.
-A pre-processing function reeives the schema instace and the input data as arguments and must return the dictionary of processed data.
+A pre-processing function receives the schema instace and the input data as arguments and must return the dictionary of processed data.

 .. code-block:: python